mandev/pdftool/README.md

 # PdfTool

-PdfTool offers many filters to operate on PDF files.
+PdfTool offers filters to operate on PDF files.

 ## Filters